Does Medicare Cover Incontinence Supplies and Treatments?

 Even with the best combination of treatments, you may still experience some incontinent episodes—or be afraid they could occur.
 In these instances, bladder control products like absorbent underwear, disposable underwear or diapers, and pads can help you feel confident to go about your day without a public episode.

-Original Medicare does not have any prescription drug coverage.
-Part D coverage through a stand-alone prescription drug plan or a Medicare Advantage plan with prescription drug coverage can include drug treatments for incontinence.
+Medicare Part D coverage through a stand-alone prescription drug plan or a Medicare Advantage plan with prescription drug coverage can include drug treatments for incontinence.
 When discussing incontinence drug treatment with your doctor, check your prescription drug plan's list of covered drugs to ensure coverage.